We manage projects with great skill and persistence, but what happens when your team is demoralized? How do you manage this?

 The need for belongingness has its origin in the gregarious nature of the human being.
 Since man is a social being, he has a need to be accepted by various groups.
 When social needs become dominant, a person will strive for meaningful relations with others.
 People interact simply because they enjoy it.
 Even such interactions which give no apparent tangible rewards are entered into simply because they reasonably assure one that one is a part of the society and is accepted by the society.

 The informal groups in an organization are founded in a quest to fulfill the needs for belongingness.
 One of the many reasons for the informal groups to thrive in an organization could be the employees’ reaction to the threat posed by boredom, insignificance, and insecurity that the employees feel.
 The least the management can do is to recognize the fact that informal groups can be an asset to them and can be instrumental in furthering the goals of the organization.

 It is not only sufficient for a human being to ‘belong’.
 What he craves for and strives towards is that others should recognize his worth.
 An employee stays in an organization not merely because he gets a salary and other material rewards but he is there because others recognize that he is worthy of the job and other material benefits that’s he gets.
 This need manifests itself in three forms:

 The need for recognition

-A promotion is recognition of one’s capability to shoulder higher responsibilities.
+Promotion is recognition of one’s capability to shoulder higher responsibilities.

 What a man can be should be?
 A self-actualized person has a cause; an ideology to fight for the goal set for himself.
-He concentrates on the feedbacks, which is task oriented, and is not taken in by personal criticism or praise.
+He concentrates on feedback, which is task oriented, and is not taken in by personal criticism or praise.
 Mahatma Gandhi deprived himself even of the physical necessities when he underwent a fasting penance at Nowkhali at the time of the partition of the country.
 A highly successful scientist may fall in the category of the self-actualized persons.